DevKingel/Blog/project_description.md

 ### Data Flow Example: Creating a New Post

 1. A logged-in user with the 'WRITER' role submits the new post content from the `Web Client` (Next.js).
-2. The `Web Client` sends a `POST` request with the article data (including `category_id` and an array of `tags`) and the user's JWT to the `API Service`'s `/api/v1/articles/` endpoint.
+2. The `Web Client` sends a `POST` request with the post data (including `category_id` and an array of `tags`) and the user's JWT to the `API Service`'s `/api/v1/posts/` endpoint.
-3. The `API Service` (FastAPI) validates the JWT, authorizes the user by checking for the 'WRITER' role, and validates the incoming article data.
+3. The `API Service` (FastAPI) validates the JWT, authorizes the user by checking for the 'WRITER' role, and validates the incoming post data.
-4. The `API Service` saves the new article to the `PostgreSQL Database` and creates associations in the `article_tags` table.
+4. The `API Service` saves the new post to the `PostgreSQL Database` and creates associations in the `post_tags` table.
 5. The `API Service` invalidates any relevant caches in `Redis`.
-6. The `API Service` returns a `201 Created` response with the newly created article data.
+6. The `API Service` returns a `201 Created` response with the newly created post data.
-7. The `Web Client` redirects the user to the newly created article page.
+7. The `Web Client` redirects the user to the newly created post page.

 ### State Management (Frontend)